Auto-Generating an OpenAPI Specification for gRPC and gRPC Gateway

 Closing Thoughts

-Now that you have the foundation set up, you can expand upon this to build a full fledged gRPC service and continually re-generate the OpenAPI Specification to support HTTP calls, all without compromising or leaving the comfort of your service.proto
+Now that you have the foundation set up, you can expand upon this to build a full fledged gRPC service and continually re-generate the OpenAPI Specification to support HTTP calls, all without compromising or leaving the comfort of your service.proto definition.
+This stays as the source of truth as you implement the server itself in Go as normal gRPC function calls.

-You can find the complete example at https://github.com/blainsmith/grpc-gateway-openapi-example and if you have any questions feel free to file an issue or contact me any way you're comfortable with.
+You can find the complete example at https://git.sr.ht/~blainsmith/grpc-gateway-openapi-example and if you have any questions feel free to file an issue or contact me any way you're comfortable with.